-The video above is one of the most famous experiments of human perception in history.
+The video below is one of the most famous experiments of human perception in history.
 For those who haven’t seen the video before please watch it before you read any further…

 Obviously once you’ve done the experiment once you can never ‘reset’ yourself to watch it for the first time again.
 Still, each time I rediscover this experiment I can clearly remember the first time I watched it.